 A less accessible option is dry storage.
 A few marinas around the country have massive warehouse-style structures and offer dry storage for boats.
 At the end of your boating session, a specially constructed crane lifts your boat out of the water and transports it inside to your specific storage space.
 These structures are quite amazing and could potentially be considered by those who also have interests in jet ski financing, seeking alternative storage for their smaller, personal watercraft alongside their boats.

 There is a cost and you need to phone ahead to book for your boat to be put in the water.
 But the benefits of being inside out of the weather and out of the water and the security afforded can be significant.

 Effect on Boat Loans

 Where you moor or store your boat does not impact your boat loan.
-Jade Boat Loans provides quote based on your application, your credit profile and aspects of the boat, not where you will keep it.
-Your boat insurance may be impacted by where you intend to keep the boat.
+Jade Boat Loans provides quotes based on your application, credit profile and aspects of the ship, not where you will keep it.
+Your boat insurance may be impacted by where you intend to keep the ship.